f5devcentral/f5-agility-labs-ddos/docs/class1/module1/lab2.rst

 -  Putty SSH (use the shortcut) to open a shell to the good client system.

--  Login as user : ubuntu.
+-  Login as user : ``ubuntu``.
 The session is preconfigured to authenticate with a certificate.

 -  Start the auto-threshold baselining script with: